LitzN/hennastyles/README.md

     to the minimum/maximum values despite the input itself having those set.
 The javascript used to disable the buttons at specific values is the same as the javascript used in the product detail page to perform the same function, where it is fully functional.
     Users are able to set the value to below zero, however when they do the product is removed.
-They are also able to set the quantity to over 99, this will be reflected in the total so it is unlikley a user could go through the whole payment process without noticing their mistake.
-I worked with a tutor to try to resolve this issue, however when using google developer tools to try to understand where the javascript was failing, the javascript worked fine.
-When the developer tools were closed, the issue persisted so it remained unclear where the problem was coming from.
+They are also able to set the quantity to over 99.
+I worked with a tutor to try to resolve this issue, however when using google developer tools to try to understand where the javascript was failing, but the issue remained unclear where the problem was coming from.
 I was advised by the tutor to list this in the bugs section.
+    I added code to the javascript handling the increase button, to try to disable it past a certain number which made the input stop allowing increase in quantity after 99.
+I tried to use similar code for the decrease button but it didn't have the same effect and the input could still be set below 1.

 ## __Deployment__